-There are a number of international organisations and agreements recognising the need to adequately address IAS pathways through standards, guidelines, and recommendations among which the International Plant Protection Convention (IPPC), and the International Organization for Animal Health (OIE), which are recognised as standard-setting bodies within the framework of the World Trade Organization Agreement on the Application of Sanitary and Phytosanitary Measures (WTO-SPS Agreement).
+There are a number of international organisations and agreements recognising the need to adequately address IAS pathways through standards, guidelines, and recommendations among which the International Plant Protection Convention (IPPC), and the World Organization for Animal Health (OIE), which are recognised as standard-setting bodies within the framework of the World Trade Organization Agreement on the Application of Sanitary and Phytosanitary Measures (WTO-SPS Agreement).

 The OIE maintains Animal Health Codes and early warning systems to prevent the spread of notifiable diseases pathogenic to animals and humans through international trade in animals and to promote animal welfare.
 Its primary focus is on livestock pathogens but some diseases affecting native wildlife are also listed (e.g. two highly invasive amphibian pathogens).
+For example OIE has published guidelines to perform pathogen import risk analyses (Chapters 2.1 of both the Terrestrial Animal Health Code and the Aquatic Animal Health Code) and, in cooperation with the IUCN and the Species Survival Commission, has published the Guidelines for Wildlife Disease Risk Analysis.

 The IPPC aims to prevent spread and introduction of pests of plants and plant products through sanitary and phytosanitary measures, and as such applies primarily to quarantine plant pests in international trade.
 Pest is a broad enough term to cover IAS threatening plants in the wild environment.
 The IPPC Commission on Phytosanitary Measures has adopted a number of relevant International Standards for Phytosanitary Measures (ISPMs) - many of which are explicitly listed among the guidance document for the management of the target pathways (see below) - with the objective to harmonise the measures to be taken at the national, although decision making is decentralised to country level.
 Further to a formal cooperation with the CBD, the IPPC has explicitly addressed the risk of IAS impact on biodiversity when developing or revising standards to address pathway and vector risks in pest risk analysis (PRA).
-The European and Mediterranean Plant Protection Organization (EPPO) is an IPPC regional organisation and develops regional phytosanitary measures, including a dedicated work programme and expert panel for invasive alien plants.
+The European and Mediterranean Plant Protection Organization (EPPO) is an IPPC regional plant protection organisation and develops regional phytosanitary measures, including a dedicated work programme and expert panel for invasive alien plants.